geodynamics/burnman/contrib/perplex/Readme.md

 ## Notes

-- This setup is designed for educational or rapid prototyping use; the resolution and thermodynamic scope are intentionally simplified.
+- The resolution and thermodynamic scope in this example are intentionally simplified.
 - Make sure to review Perple_X license and citation guidelines when using in published work.